BildverarbeitungSS18/Hausaufgaben/README.md

 Paste a link to your repository into the kvv assignment box.
 Make sure that I have read and write rights on your repository.

+Please give us read access to your repository.
+My github is 'garlicpasta' and fu gitlab is 'jakobkrause'.

 ## Docker

 There exists a script for a [docker](https://www.docker.com/) image.